rajesh2515/Intelligent-Systems-for-Vehicle/README.md

 # Intelligent-Systems-for-Vehicle
 Intelligent Systems for Vehicle is an IoT project.
-It integrates various features to enhance the vehicle safety and monitoring capabilities and providing Safer journeys on the road
+It integrates various features to enhance the vehicle safety and monitoring capabilities and providing Safer journeys on the road.

-The various features includes:
+The various features includes

 1. Accident Alert
 2. Alcohol Detection